bit-broker/website/content/en/docs/coordinator/connectors.md

 }
 ```

+{{% alert color="info" %}}
-It is expected that coordinator user will distribute this connector ID and key to the operator of the new data connector.
+It is expected that coordinator user will _securely_ distribute the connector ID and key to the operator of the new data connector.
+{{% /alert %}}

 {{% alert color="warning" %}}
-Connector keys are not stored within the system.
+Connector keys are _not_ stored within the system.
 If you lose this connector key, you will be forced to delete and recreate the connector to obtain a new one.
+This can have [major implications](/docs/api-principles/authorisation/#obtaining-a-contributor-key) for an operating instance.
 {{% /alert %}}

-The following validation rules exist for the body of a new connector request.
+The following validation rules will be applied for the body of a new connector request.

 Attribute | Necessity | Validation Rules
 --- | --- | ---